Topics Map > Media Delivery > Kaltura > MediaSpace > Media Ingestion Tools

 If at all possible try to use a dedicated microphone when recording instructional materials.
 The built-in microphone on your laptop will record extraneous noise which will be distracting to your students.
 Even a basic headset mic will be much better than the built in microphone on your laptop.
 To demonstrate we've embedded the following examples which progress from bad quality to good quality:MacBook Pro internal microphone recorded in an office with background air conditioning

-Logitech ClearChat headset microphone recorded in a quiet office
+Logitech ClearChat consumer headset microphone recorded in a quiet office

-Shure SM7B microphone (expensive!) recorded in a quiet office
+Shure SM7B professional microphone recorded in a quiet office

 Choosing where to record